slimndap/jeero/readme.txt

 == Changelog ==

+= 1.1 =

+* Renamed 'subscriptions' to 'imports'.
+* Made it possible to deactivate an import.
+* Added support for the [Events Schedule WordPress Plugin](https://demo.curlythemes.com/timetable-wordpress-plugin/).

 = 1.0.4 =
-Fixes a redirect issue while setting up a new sync.
+Fixed a redirect issue while setting up a new sync.

 = 1.0.3 =
-Adds support for the Modern Events Calendar plugin.
+Added support for the Modern Events Calendar plugin.

 = 1.0.2 =
-Fixes several import issues with the All In One Event Calendar plugin.
+Fixed several import issues with the All In One Event Calendar plugin.
 Adds featured images support to All In One Event Calendar and The Events Calendar imports.

 = 1.0 =
 * Welcome Jeero!

 == Upgrade Notice ==

+= 1.1 =
+Added the option to deactivate imports and support for the Events Schedule WordPress Plugin.

 = 1.0 =
 Jeero is born!